diwasatreya/Youtube-Tutorial/README.md

 # Change the bot logo into GIF image
-> see the toturial video and follow the steps
+> see the tutorial video and follow the steps